7 Year End: Tax Planning Tips Every Individual

 One of the most effective Tax Planning Tips is to maximize contributions to retirement accounts.
 This includes 401(k), IRA (Individual Retirement Account), and Roth IRA.
 For a 401(k), individuals under 50 can contribute up to $22,500 in 2024.
 Those 50 and older can contribute an extra $7,500 as a catch-up contribution.

 An IRA offers similar tax benefits, with a limit of $6,500 for those under 50 and $7,500 for those 50 and older.
 Every dollar you contribute to these accounts can reduce your taxable income.
 This tax planning strategy not only saves on taxes but also builds retirement savings.
+Explore Best Long-Term Investment Options to align with your retirement goals.

 2.Review Capital Gains and Losses for Effective Tax Planning